CedarvilleCS/Gradel/README.md

 ### JS Caching

 When adding new JS code, you must be careful of versioning.
 Chrome is aggressive about caching files client side.
-To assure that the user gets the most updated file, increment the `framework.assets.version` field.
+To assure that the user gets the most updated file, increment the `framework.assets.version` field in `app/config.yml`

 ### Cleanup